 Study Abroad for Fall Term or the Full Academic Year

-Students who plan to be away for the fall term or full year must still register for Housing, stating their intent to study abroad in their Category Declaration during registration.
+Students who plan to be away for the fall term or full year must still register for Housing, stating their intent to study abroad during registration.
 While they are abroad, students intending to return in the Spring must complete a Housing application online, indicating their intent to reside on campus during the spring term.
 After eligibility is confirmed, spring assignments will be made based on seniority, the date the application is received, available housing, and the preferences indicated.
 Room assignments will be emailed in mid January.

 Study Abroad for Spring Term